waltervargas/okta-aws-login/README.md

   -k,--keep-reloading      Keep reloading session token hourly (that's the max
                            TTL at the moment).
 This only works well on a trusted network where you don't need MFA.

+Log in using default AWS profile, you'll be prompted for user name / password:

+  $ okta-aws-login

+Specify user name and keep reloading session:

+  $ okta-aws-login --user my-okta-user-name --keep-reloading

+Log in with more than one AWS profile:

+  $ okta-aws-login --user my-okta-user-name --aws-profile my-aws-profile1 --aws-profile my-aws-profile2
 ````